Flat Fire (2025)

 The Flat Fire is a wildfire burning near Sisters, Oregon and Culver, Oregon that began on August 21, 2025.
-As of August 29, the fire has so burned 23380 acre and is 7% contained.
+As of August 29, the fire burned 23380 acre and was 7% contained.

 The cause of the fire is currently under investigation.

 Progression

 The Flat Fire was first reported on August 21, 2025, at around 4:29 pm PST about 7 miles west of Culver, Oregon.

 On August 24, a red flag warning was issued for the fire.

 Impact

-Nearly 4,000 homes have been placed under evacuation orders near Sisters, Oregon.
+Nearly 4,000 homes were placed under evacuation orders near Sisters, Oregon.

 4 homes and 6 buildings were destroyed by the fire.

-The Office star, Rainn Wilson and his family evacuated their Oregon home due to the fire on August 26.
+The Office star, Rainn Wilson and his family evacuated their Oregon home due to the fire on August 26, 2025.